armory/docs/content/en/docs/Overview/overview.md

 - An Armory extended version of the Spinnaker Operator helps you configure, deploy, and update Spinnaker on Kubernetes clusters.
 If you cannot use a Kubernetes Operatork, you can use Armory-extended Halyard to accomplish the same tasks.
 - Policy Engine helps you meet compliance requirements based on custom policies you set.
 - Integrations with many of your existing tools, such as Terraform.
 For a full list, see [Integrations](https://www.armory.io/armory-spinnaker/integrations/).

-## Armory Cloud

-Armory Cloud offers the benefits of the Armory Platform without much of the lifecycle management overhead.
-Always get the latest without worrying about upgrades and uptime.